BowenWong/EntityFrameworkDebugVisualizations/README.md

 - The shown entities can be filtered by
     - their state
     - their type
-- Thanks to GraphSharp you are free to rearrange, zoom, pane and choose a layout algorithm as you like
+- Thanks to GraphSharp you are free to rearrange, zoom, pane and choose a layout algorithm you like

 ![](https://raw.github.com/andypelzer/EntityFrameworkDebugVisualizations/master/Documentation/Screenshots/DebugVisualizer.png)